kubesphere/website/content/en/docs/project-user-guide/custom-application-monitoring/examples/monitor-mysql.md

     ![create-mysql-dashboard](/images/docs/project-user-guide/custom-application-monitoring/create-mysql-dashboard.jpg)

-3. Save the template by clicking **Save Template** in the top right corner.
+3. Save the template by clicking **Save Template** in the top-right corner.
 A newly-created dashboard displays in the dashboard list as below.

     ![save-mysql-template](/images/docs/project-user-guide/custom-application-monitoring/save-mysql-template.jpg)